felixge/node-fake/Readme.md

 This library is for those of you who wish to apply mathematical rigor to their unit testing.

+## Current Status

+This library is currently under development.
+Do not use it yet.

 ## Overview

 The goal for this module is to enable you to test **every** aspect of a piece